Learn more about our commitment to sustainability

 Our six national charities are selected by our employees every two years.
-Our partners for 2014/15 are: Alzheimer’s Society, British Heart Foundation, Cancer Research UK, Dogs Trust, Great Ormond Street Hospital and Macmillan Cancer Support.
+Our partners for 2018/19 are: Alzheimer’s Society, Cancer Research UK, Dogs Trust, Macmillan Cancer Support, Mind and Shelter.

-Employees can volunteer for national programmes such as the Opportunity Partnership and HSBC Water Programme, as well as local grassroots projects.
+HSBC employees can volunteer for programmes such as Young Enterprise and the HSBC Water Programme, as well as local grassroots projects.

 We believe it is important to support employees working on our community projects and grant them a day’s paid leave each year to lend their support.